Water supply network: Sustainable development

 In an unsustainable system there is insufficient maintenance of the water networks, especially in the major pipe lines in urban areas.
 The system deteriorates and then needs rehabilitation or renewal.

 Householders and sewage treatment plants can both make the water supply networks more efficient and sustainable.
 Major improvements in eco-efficiency are gained through systematic separation of rainfall and wastewater.
 Membrane technology can be used for recycling wastewater.

 The municipal government can develop a “Municipal Water Reuse System” which is a current approach to manage the rainwater.
 It applies a water reuse scheme for treated wastewater, on a municipal scale, to provide non-potable water for industry, household and municipal uses.
 This technology consists in separating the urine fraction of sanitary wastewater, and collecting it for recycling its nutrients.
 The feces and graywater fraction is collected, together with organic wastes from the households, using a gravity sewer system, continuously flushed with non-potable water.
 The water is treated anaerobically and the biogas is used for energy production.

+One effective way to achieve sustainable water management is to shift emphasis towards decentralized water projects, such as drip irrigation diffusion in India.
+This project covers large spatial areas while relying on individual technological adoption decisions, offering scalable solutions that can mitigate water scarcity and enhance agricultural productivity.

+Another method that can be utilized is through the promoting of community engagement and resistance against unsustainable water infrastructure projects.
+Grassroots movements, as observed in anti-dam protests in various countries, play a crucial role in challenging dominant development narratives and advocating for more socially and ecologically just water management practices.

+Municipalities and other forms of local governments should also invest in innovative technologies, such as membrane technology for wastewater recycling, and develop policy frameworks that incentivize eco-efficient practices.
+Municipal water reuse systems, as demonstrated in implementation, offer promising avenues for integrating wastewater treatment and resource recovery into urban water networks.

 The sustainable water supply system is an integrated system including water intake, water utilization, wastewater discharge and treatment and water environmental protection.
 It requires reducing freshwater and groundwater usage in all sectors of consumption.
 Developing sustainable water supply systems is a growing trend, because it serves people's long-term interests.
 There are several ways to reuse and recycle the water, in order to achieve long-term sustainability, such as: